 Meet Dorothy Savich, Our Music Director

-Before her transition to the podium, Ms. Savitch studied classical guitar with Christopher Parkening and Vicente Gomez, and toured successfully through the West Coast.
-After receiving degrees from Columbia University and the Aaron Copland School of Music (Queens College) and studying conducting with Harold Faberman and Maurice Peress, Ms. Savitch worked as a freelance conductor.
-In 1994, her outstanding conducting was honored when she was specially selected to conduct in concert with the Chautauqua Institute Festival Orchestra.
+Before her transition to the podium, Maestro Savitch studied the classical guitar with Christopher Parkening and Vicente Gomez, and toured throughout the West Coast.
+She received music degrees from Columbia University and the Aaron Copland School of Music at Queens College.
+Her conducting teachers include Harold Farberman and Maurice Peress.
+Maestro Savitch is also the director of the Brooklyn Conservatory’s Music Partner’s Program, which provides hands-on musical training to nearly 5,000 New York City schoolchildren.

 She lives in Brooklyn with her husband, composer Howard Lew.